 READ JEREMIAH 29:10-14.

-How many years would Israel remain in captivity? \\\\\\ What was God's promise to His exiled people?
+How many years would Israel remain in captivity?
+What was God's promise to His exiled people?

-Jeremiah 29:11 may be familiar to you; perhaps you've heard it referenced in a message, seen it on a graduation card, or even memorized it at some point.
+Jeremiah 29:11 may be familiar to you; perhaps you've heard it referenced in a message, seen it displayed on someone's wall, or even memorized it at some point.
 It is well-known for a reason.
 In the depths of our being, we want to know that God has a plan for us; not just any plan, but one meant to prosper and not harm us, to give us a future and a hope.
-We want to know God listens to our prayers, and that He will be found when we seek Him, even if our selfish choices have carried us to Babylon or a city called "Broken."
+We want to know God listens to our prayers and that He will be found when we seek Him, even if our selfish choices have carried us to Babylon.